-Pretty strong words, and this two-door without the vinyl roof doesn’t make the best example (this four door is more representative), but hear me out.
-Prior to the LTD’s arrival in 1965, “luxury” was just not overtly pushed in the low price brands.
-Sure, the word “luxurious” might have made into the ads for the high-trim models to separate them from the strippers, but that was a very relative term of the use.
-Up until 1965, all the top trim models sported shiny vinyl upholstery; and that includes the top line Pontiac Bonneville and most Buicks and Olds, except for their very top sedans.
-In 1964, vinyl roofs were still as scarce as bell bottoms.
+Sure, the word “luxurious” might have made it into the ads for the high-trim models to separate them from the strippers, but that was a very relative term of the use.
+Up until 1965, all the top trim models usually sported shiny vinyl upholstery, preferably in the shape of bucket seats, like this 1964 Galaxie XL; and that includes the top line Pontiac Bonneville and most Buicks and Olds, except for their very top sedans.
+In 1964, vinyl roofs were still mighty scarce.

 The 1965 LTD was not really a separate model until 1967; it started as a trim package available for the Galaxie 500.
-And not a cheap one: for an extra 20% over the price of the Galaxie, one got different upholstery in a peculiarly sheer and softly-textured synthetic fabric that’s been referred to a “pantyhose fabric”; nothing like the re-upholstered seats in this car.
-This may be another car for which it might be difficult to ever find an exact replacement fabric.
+And not a cheap one: for an extra 20% over the price of the Galaxie 500, one got different upholstery in a peculiarly sheer and softly-textured synthetic fabric that’s commonly been referred to as “panty cloth”; nothing like the re-upholstered seats in this car.

 Past the softer seats, some extra sound padding and the standard 289 (4.7 L) V8 and automatic, the LTD’s additional content was heavy on the badging.
 The important thing was to let your neighbor know you’d bought an LTD, not just any old Ford.
-And Ford brazenly started comparing the LTD with the Rolls Royce, including the famous “Quieter than a Rolls Royce tv ad (see related post)

 Here’s a more flattering picture of that rear seat.
 Now that could look straight out of a Lincoln or Cadillac brochure.
 Yes, this was a whole new ball game.
 And what relevant role was Mercury ever to play again in Ford’s future?
+The LTD was Mercury’s death sentence.

-The direct competition instantly knew what they had to do: rush out their own LTD packages, as quick a possible.
+The direct competition instantly knew what they had to do: rush out their own LTD packages, as quick as possible.
 Chevrolet’s Caprice package arrived as a mid-year option for the Impala, and Plymouth trotted out their VIP, and even AMC trotted out a DPL.
 The acronyms of success were rolling off the marketing men’s lips like schoolboys reciting the ABC.

 It foreshadowed the era when emission controls and high insurance rates all but killed true performance cars.
 But that wasn’t the real market anyway; the overwhelming majority of Mustangs and Camaros had low level V8s or sixes.
 It was all about the image.
 And the sporty image is what had increasingly predominated since the early fifties.

 That started with the little MGs and such the GIs brought home after the war.
 Within a few years, it couldn’t be ignored, hence the Corvette and original two-passenger Thunderbird.
-And by 1961, it was in full bloom: bucket seats and floor shifts were everywhere, even if it was for a two speed Powerglide hooked to a six.
+And by 1961, it was in full bloom: bucket seats and floor shifts were everywhere, even if it was for a two-speed Powerglide hooked to a six.

 The popular 1961 Corvair Monza gets a big helping of credit.
 Right on its heels, Chevrolet released the SS option for its big cars: buckets, console, etc.. and a six was still the base engine.
 And everyone else plunged in too.
 The Mustang was the explosion.
 Ironically, the LTD arrived only some six months after the Mustang.
 All too quickly, it upset the sporty applecart, and the trappings of luxury were the thing to have in your driveway.

-I don’t have the resources to do a full cultural survey, but I can’t help but wonder if the 1965 LTD’s influence was even greater than we give it credit for in the automotive realm.
-Did the whole cultural shift to the seventies’ growing taste for velour, dark wood paneling, and other trappings of luxury in our homes and offices start right here?
+…to the seventies’ growing taste for velour, dark wood paneling, and other trappings of luxury in our homes and offices start right here?
 Was Lee Iaccoca that much of a genius?
 Or did he just feel the earliest winds blowing in that direction and set sail sooner than anyone else?
-Brilliant, either way.
+It was in the air, but brilliant, either way.

-Obviously, the LTD didn’t bequeath its name to the Great Brougham Epoch.
-That name had long been used by Cadillac for its very top sedans.
-And I’m going to finish writing this before I look up who used the name first on a more affordable sedan (I should know that).
 But the fact that the long-exclusive Brougham name soon graced the most pedestrian of cars is what this Epoch is all about.
-So now we also have to define when it ended; it appears vinyl roofs are not available from the factory for the current and last Lincoln Town Car, which in every other way is certainly the last living dinosaur of the Brougham Epoch.
+So now we also have to define when it ended; vinyl roofs are no longer available from the factory for current cars.
+Certainly, the Lincoln Town Car was the last living dinosaur of the Brougham Epoch.

 The ’65 LTD is an excellent precursor to our CC Complete Cutlasss Chronicles, because the Cutlass Supreme appeared just two years after the LTD, and was perhaps the first overtly luxurious mid-size car model, and went on to dominate the Brougham Epoch.
-But we’re getting ahead of ourselves, again.
+Stay tuned…

 Another great article!
 I know that you aren’t a big fan of full-size Fords, but I’ve always had a soft spot for full-size Fords from the 1960s, and the 1965 model in particular.
 Maybe it was because Matchbox used a 1965 Galaxie sedan as the basis for its police car and fire chief car from 1966-69 in its 1-75 range.
 EVERY boy had these Matchbox cars at that time.